• Free shipping

 CrossFit combines weightlifting, cardio, and bodyweight exercise for an intense and high-performance workout.
 During CrossFit sessions, the floor needs to able to handle repeated movement as well as protect the body from injury.
 Therefore, the flooring needs a certain level of endurance and protection.
 When you repeatedly perform high impact exercises using heavy weights, you want to give yourself the best opportunity to carry out movements safely.

-It’s common to perform movements such as deadlifts, squats, shoulder press, kettlebell swings and burpees.
+It’s common to perform movements such as deadlifts, squats, shoulder press, kettlebell swings, and burpees.
 When you think about your CrossFit flooring, consider what you will be doing regularly and the type of surface that will support your goals.
 For example, foam flooring will cushion the body from high impact exercise and plyometric moves but may not be durable enough to withstand heavy weights.

 The wrong flooring could end up damaging the floor and make you more prone to injury.
 This is because the flooring might not have the level of traction and shock absorption for comfortable workouts that absorb intense movements and act as a buffer to the underfloor.

 Similarly, an inadequate surface with no slip-resistance or traction could result in slips and falls or an ineffectual performance due to poor grip or premature fatigue.
-A CrossFit floor should absorb all impact from activity and weights as well as offering slip resistance and anti-fatigue properties to ensure a safe and efficient training session where you can focus on your form, technique and overall performance.
+A CrossFit floor should absorb all impact from activity and weights as well as offering slip resistance and anti-fatigue properties to ensure a safe and efficient training session where you can focus on your form, technique, and overall performance.

 3 Best CrossFit Flooring Options

-CrossFit is a high impact activity that involves weights, plyometric exercise and cardio.
+CrossFit is a high impact activity that involves weights, plyometric exercise, and cardio.
 Due to the natural variety of CrossFit, you need to choose a flooring surface that caters for different types of exercise.
 Here are three of the best CrossFit flooring options:

 1. Rubber Floor Tiles

-Pro Rubber flooring is widely used in the fitness industry for its durability, shock absorption and protection as well as being low maintenance and simple to install.
+Pro Rubber flooring is widely used in the fitness industry for its durability, shock absorption, and protection as well as being low maintenance and simple to install.
 The material is resistant to moisture and bacteria as well as being easy to clean and keep hygienic which is an essential factor in gym environments.
-Another reason why rubber flooring is used in fitness and gym spaces is that it can minimise and dampen sound from heavy weights and equipment.
-The thicker the tile, the more any noise disruption will be reduced.

 Not only do rubber tiles perform well, they look professional and aesthetic in a gym setting.
 Rubber tiles complement the bright and vibrant colours and materials of most gym equipment and are also available in colour varieties to match in with your gym interior.